jbconway/INST377FinalProject/docs/README.md

 `https://api.spoonacular.com/food/ingredients/substitutes?ingredientName=${encodeURIComponent(ingredient)}&apiKey=${API_KEY}`;

 2. This application utilizes the supabase database API found at the following link:
-A Supabase Key and Supabase URL is needed for this application
+A Supabase Key and Supabase URL is needed for this application and is in a located .env file
+// .env
+SUPABASE_URL = url
+SUPABASE_KEY = key

 # A clear set of expectations around known bugs and a road-map for future development
+On the search page, ingredients must be separated by a comma for example 'eggs, milk, cheese' This application does not authenticate each individual user so favorite recipes are not specific to an individual There is little error handling implemented for the API calls

+In the future, we hope to...
+- add user authentication and a way to log in to track user recipes
+- improve the search element by expanding to not jsut ingredients but recommended recipes